 Instead of a dozen roses for your sweetheart this Valentine’s Day, send only eleven.
 For the cost of that absent rose, or about $5, Life for a Child is able to provide as much as a month’s worth of insulin to a child in need.
-Since the start of Spare a Rose in 2013, with your help, the campaign has raised $55,844 and provided a year of life to more than 1,000 children worldwide.
+In 2013, the Spare a Rose campaign brought in over $3,000 in just one week.
+In 2014, over the course of a two week campaign, Spare a Rose brought in $27,265.17 from 834 individual donations across 24 countries and provided a year of life to 454 children.

 That is 833 children who will not see an early grave.
 833 mothers who will not have to hold their child close to their face for one last feel of their warm breath.
 833 fathers who will have to choose between not feeding their other four children or burying their son.

 There is nothing more noble you can do today than to reach into your pocket and deeper into your heart and consider what you can contribute.
 As Kerri Sparling, one of the founders of P4DC, often says, “Not everybody has a lot to give, but everybody can give a little.”

 You can spare your single rose at sparearose.org or spare the whole bouquet for $60 and you will fund a child’s insulin for one full year.
 You can also set up recurring monthly transactions.
 Imagine the family bank ledger reading: paid the rent, paid the electricity, saved a life, paid the phone bill….

 I will never forget the story I heard from Life for a Child several years ago about the children who stood at the end of a village road waiting for insulin to arrive from aid workers, crying when a vial fell to the ground and shattered.
 I weep when I think of those little ones watching that hope and hopelessness pool into the cracks of the dry earth.
 We are so fortunate, my friends.